Institut Jules Bordet

-Institut Jules Bordet is a specialised general hospital (with in part university beds) and research institute of the Université libre de Bruxelles (ULB) specialising in oncology.
+The Institut Jules Bordet is a specialised general hospital (with in part university beds) and research institute of the Université libre de Bruxelles (ULB) specialising in oncology.
 It is located in Brussels, Belgium, and is the only accredited OECI-designated comprehensive cancer centre in Belgium.

-The institute is named after Jules Bordet (1870–1961), an immunologist and microbiologist who won the Nobel Prize in Physiology or Medicine in 1919 for his discoveries relating to immunity.
+The institute is named after Jules Bordet, an immunologist and microbiologist who won the Nobel Prize in Physiology or Medicine in 1919 for his discoveries relating to immunity.

-The hospital is located nearby the academic Erasmus Hospital in Anderlecht since November 2021.
+Since November 2021, the hospital is located next to the academic Erasmus Hospital in Anderlecht.
+It can be accessed from Erasme/Erasmus metro station on line 5 of the Brussels Metro.